REGRESS_DIAG

 Returns:

-list[list]: 2D list with regression diagnostics, or error message string.
+list[list]: 2D list with regression diagnostics

 """